top of page

 Introducing Foundations of Arts Leadership

-Foundations of Arts Leadership offers developing arts leaders an exploration of leadership capacities, team development, organizational relationships, and community connections – moving from the context of the individual to the collective.
-The program investigates theories of leadership and strategic frameworks while developing practical skills like building organizational brand, financial literacy, advocacy, governance, and more.
+Foundations of Arts Leadership offers developing arts leaders an exploration of leadership capacities, team development, organizational relationships, and community connections.
+It moves from the context of the individual to the collective.
+The program investigates leadership theories and strategic frameworks while developing practical skills.
+These skills include building an organizational brand, financial literacy, advocacy, governance, and more.

 Program facilitation features a mix of arts industry professionals and university faculty.
-We are so fortunate to partner with the University of Calgary’s Haskayne School of Business Executive Education team on Foundations.
-They bring a wealth of experience and knowledge, and some truly wonderful facilitators.
-With faculty like Peggy Hedges, Scott Radford, and Terry Clark, along with arts professionals like Alexandra Hatcher, Jacquelyn Cardinal, Karen Ball and Andrea McManus, Foundations will be in excellent hands.
+We are fortunate to partner with the University of Calgary’s Haskayne School of Business Executive Education team on Foundations.
+They bring a wealth of experience and knowledge, along with some truly wonderful facilitators.
+With faculty like Peggy Hedges, Scott Radford, and Terry Clark, alongside arts professionals such as Alexandra Hatcher, Jacquelyn Cardinal, Karen Ball, and Andrea McManus, Foundations will be in excellent hands.

 Building Connections

-In re-visioning the program, one of the things we wanted to do was offer more opportunities for arts managers and leaders to meet, cross-pollinate, and learn from each other.
-So, we created Intersections- four sessions that will operate as electives for the Foundations program, but will also be accessible to our other leadership cohorts, and to the arts community at large.
-Each session is four hours and in-person, and we hope Intersections will foster collaborative learning, problem-solving, and knowledge exchange for the community.
+In re-envisioning the program, we aimed to offer more opportunities for arts managers and leaders to meet, collaborate, and learn from each other.
+To achieve this, we created Intersections—four sessions that will operate as electives for the Foundations program.
+These sessions will also be accessible to our other leadership cohorts and the arts community at large.
+Each session lasts four hours and is conducted in-person.
+We hope Intersections will foster collaborative learning, problem-solving, and knowledge exchange within the community.
 For the Foundations program, participants will be invited to select a minimum of two Intersections.

-Foundations culminates in a Capstone Project designed by the participant (in consultation with a program advisor) that builds on program learnings with a practical application.
-This Capstone Project is intended to address a meaningful challenge or opportunity for the participant within their organizational or individual context.
-Over the years, the Capstone Projects have generated a wealth of value for arts organizations – from strategic plans, to new volunteer training programs, to a complete overhaul of a costume inventory for a large local singing organization.
+Foundations culminates in a Capstone Project designed by the participant in consultation with a program advisor.
+This project builds on program learnings with practical applications.
+It aims to address a meaningful challenge or opportunity within the participant's organizational or individual context.
+Over the years, Capstone Projects have generated significant value for arts organizations—ranging from strategic plans to new volunteer training programs and complete overhauls of costume inventories for large local singing organizations.

-The Foundations program builds on the work started in our Essentials of Arts Administration program and will scaffold up to a third, new program we will be announcing very soon.
+The Foundations program builds on the work initiated in our Essentials of Arts Administration program and will scaffold up to a third, new program we will announce soon.
 Along with other ancillary offerings, we hope to create a safety net of professional training for Alberta arts leaders.

-I am so excited to be rolling out these new programs, partially because I anticipate lots of great feedback around the first iteration, and I love the opportunity to keep adjusting, reframe, and building!
+I am thrilled to roll out these new programs.
+I anticipate great feedback from the first iteration, and I relish the opportunity to keep adjusting, reframing, and building!

 Foundations of Arts Leadership Core Sessions